Dynamic cascading style sheets

 This article presents an easy way of using dynamic cascading style sheets that are linked to Web pages rather that used in-line.
 Session variables are used to inform the dynamic cascading style sheet of the color themes that are selected by the site administrator.
 Four color themes with three color shades are used on this Web site.

 A style is simply a rule describing how to format a particular portion of a web page.
 A style sheet is a set of such styles.
 They allow the HTML author to separate presentation from content in HTML documents.
 They are an amazing tool which has transformed Web Design as an industry and the Web as an effective communications medium.
-However, CSS has some flaws, the most frustrating of which is that it does not have variable capability.
+However, CSS has some flaws, the most frustrating of which is that .
 The corrective to this situation is: use dynamic cascading style sheets using PHP.

 Cascading Style Sheets